 With Catalonia as a new state in Europe – if Europe stops acting against human rights – then Barcelona can really become a top player in any industry we are capable to position ourselves.

 In a previous interview, you described yourself as Catalan ‘from head to toe’, despite having been born in the US.
 In October, we witnessed the massive protests and unrest in the wake of the severe sentencing of Catalan independence leaders.
 It’s a complex and sensitive subject, but as a Catalan business leader could you share your outlook for the independence movement?
 What are your thoughts on Scotland’s renewed push for independence after the recent Tory victory in the UK general election?

 I think that I just answered this question a minute ago 🙂 I am 100% Catalan though I have the U.S. citizenship too.
 I am extremely proud to be American as well.
 I envy their capacity to handle failure.
-For them it is an experience that helps you to get better, while in Catalonia it is something to be ashamed of.
+For them, it is an experience that helps you to get better, while in Catalonia it is something to be ashamed of.

 I consider myself a democratic person so I support what the people say.
-If majority of Scottish or Catalan people wish to become a country, then decision makers have to make it possible.
-Also, with globalization we are seeing the demise of the middle size countries.
-They have all the inefficiencies of the big countries but they lack of their market size.
+If the majority of Scottish or Catalan people wish to become a country, then decision makers have to make it possible.
+Also, with globalization, we are seeing the demise of the middle size countries.
+They have all the inefficiencies of the big countries but they lack their market size.
 I expect that middle size countries like Spain will break down in pieces.
-They are simply out of league.
+They are simply out of the league.
 The future is for small and extremely big countries.